Seud/luck-tokens/README.md

 Most sources of Tier Essence will give the same amount of the appropriate Location or Special token.
 This amount is determined by two things :

-- A base value, which is equal to the base coin value of enemies or a fixed value for item sources (e.g. Eternia Stone).
+- A base value, which is equal to the base coin value of enemies or a fixed value for other sources (e.g. Eternia Stone).
 Usually, the harder the enemy, the more Essence it can drop
-- A tier power, which slowly rises along with the tier of the world.
-Since the final value is raised to this power, the more advanced the world is, the more essence will drop from it even from the same enemies
+- A value "softcap" which rises with world tier and lowers amount of tokens granted by high-value enemies (Do note that higher value always equates more tokens, the scaling is just fractional instead)

 The cost of an item is calculated by a simple formula that multiplies the item rarity (Calculated from the source rarity and likelihood to give the item) with the average amount of Essence that would be given out by a standard enemy of this tier.